-The next thing to do is to change the following code, which is the only place where these pointers are read from.
-You have to modify the three LDA instructions to the new base offset, the new base offset + 1, and the new base offset + 2.
-This is not an ASM course, so I will not explain this further except for mentioning that you have a total of 9 bytes to change.
+The next thing to do is to change the following code.
+It's the only place pointers are read and you have to modify each LDA instruction so new base offset, new base offset + 1, new base offset + 2.
+This is not an ASM course so I'm not explaining further except only mentioning you have a total of 9 bytes to change.